sbinlondon/graphql-workshop/README.md

 ### Research topic presentation

 You should aim to start working on your presentations around 12:00pm.
 We will meet in the main room for presentations at 12.30pm.
+You'll have 6 minutes for your presentation, and everyone should speak for an equal amount of time, so about 90 seconds per teammate.

 Your research presentation can include any information you’ve picked up during your morning research, but should focus on your specific research subject.